 You can check how your past posts performed, and whether they worked well or not.
 Knowing this you can discard images that haven’t been successful or repeat those articles that have worked well.
 You can see these types of metrics with our LinkedIn Analytics and with Metricool.
 To learn more click the button below:

-WIth Metricool you can analyze your Linkedln:
+With Metricool you can manage and analyze your LinkedIn account by:

 - Save time planning content, months in advance.

-- You can generate reports in PDF or PPT.
+- Generate reports in PDF or PPT.

 Easily manage your LinkedIn page and all the social channels you want with Metricool.

 You will be able to perform many actions for free to beat the LinkedIn algorithm and achieve a better scope in your content.
 It is important to note that our Linkedin connection feature is only for premium plans!

 Hopefully, now you know the inner workings of the LinkedIn algorithm to allow you to take advantage and achieve more engagement and more visibility of your content.
 For more information on how you can grow your LinkedIn account effectively, click the button below: